-Woman who died in Turkish buttock surgery not told of risks, says coroner
+BBL surgery: Woman who died in Turkey 'not told of risks'

 Ms Kerr had gone abroad to have what is commonly referred to as a Brazilian butt-lift or BBL, the Norwich inquest heard.

-In a statement Ms Kerr's family said they were devastated.
+In a statement, Ms Kerr's family said they were devastated.

-"We hope in the future individuals give proper consideration before travelling to Turkey for cosmetic tourism," it said in a prepared statement.
+"We hope in the future individuals give proper consideration before travelling to Turkey for cosmetic tourism," they said in a prepared statement.

 The Norwich inquest was told Ms Kerr, a psychological well-being practitioner at mental health charity Mind, was "self-conscious" about her appearance.